amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Loga (CH)

 ***Loga 30 Tt***—The Swiss craftsmanship is apparent in the Loga 30 Tt: accurate, sturdy, beautiful.
 Being a Darmstadt-equivalent model, it is one of the more powerful circular rules.
 Like other high-end circular rules, the outer portion of the front face is fixed to the frame and the inner portion rotates.
 The frontside cursor bisects the front face that holds double-cycle, stacked $\sqrt{x}$ scale and the usual Darmstadt scales.
 The $\sqrt{x}$ scale is the inverse of the $x^2$ scales ordinarily labelled $A$ and $B$.
 On this slide rule, though, the $C$ and $D$ scales are confusingly labelled $A$ and $B$.

-![Loga 30 Tt](./figures/SlideRules/Loga30Tt/DSC00131.JPG)

 Another quirk of the Loga 30 Tt is that it is intended to be flipped by holding it between right thumb and forefinger at 3 o'clock.
 If it were flipped left-to-right, the $1$ index mark would point to the right instead of straight up.
 The entire back face is fixed to the frame, and holds the $S$, $T$, $ST$, and the three $LL_n$ scales.
 The end of the backside cursor protrudes beyond the disc.
 The clever bit is that the back cursor is attached to the inner rotating portion on the front face, and the cursor's protruding end serves as the handle that rotates the inner front face.
 A small, rotatable, black disc is mounted to the backside hub.
 This disc is meant to be used as the handle, when computing with the frontside scales.
+In terms of capability and quality, the Loga 30 Tt is on par with high-end Darmstadt straight rules, like BRL D.26, FC 1/54, and Nestler 0210.

+![Loga 30 Tt](./figures/SlideRules/Loga30Tt/DSC00131.JPG)

 ![Loga 30 Tt](./figures/SlideRules/Loga30Tt/DSC00132.JPG)

-In terms of capability and quality, the Loga 30 Tt is on par with high-end Darmstadt straight rules, like BRL D.26, FC 1/54, and Nestler 0210.

 #### Pickett & Eckel (US)

 ***Pickett 101-C Dial Rule***—The Pickett 101-C is a low-end circular rule.
 The body is a cheap, thin aluminium disc.
 Being a rather small disc, there are only two $LL_n$ scales, but the ranges are unusual: $LL_1 ∈ [1.15, 4.0]$ and $LL_2 ∈ [4, 10^6]$.
 And like other low-end, American circular rules of that era, this slide rule has the fraction scale.
 Indeed, the Pickett 101-C is essentially a miniature version of the Gilson Binary, but with only two $LL_n$ scales.
+This slide rule is held with the $1$ index mark pointing up, and is flipped bottom-to-top, like a standard straight rule.

 ![Pickett 101-C](./figures/SlideRules/Pickett101C/DSC00127.JPG)

-The Pickett 101-C is held with the $1$ index mark pointing up, and is flipped bottom-to-top, like a standard straight rule.

 ![Pickett 101-C](./figures/SlideRules/Pickett101C/DSC00128.JPG)

 ***Pickett 111-ES***—I am no fan of Pickett slide rules, but I like the Pickett 111-ES.
 Unlike other Pickett rules, which are made in America, the Pickett 111-ES is made in Japan.
 And although it has an aluminium core, the metal edges are rounded off and the faces are covered in high-quality Japanese plastic.
 It is a pleasant rule to use.

-![Pickett 111ES](./figures/SlideRules/Pickett111ES/DSC00129.JPG)

 The Pickett 111-ES is held with the $1$ index mark pointing down, and flipped left-to-right.
 This slide rule is a log-log duplex advanced engineering circular rule with eight $LL$ scales, a rarity among circular rules.
 It employs Pickett's stacked layout for the $LL$ scales.
 But whereas the Pickett N3-ES stacks $LL_n$ and $LL_{0n}$ on the same line, the Pickett 111-ES stacks $LL_0$-$LL_1$ and $LL_2$-$LL_3$ on the frontside, and $LL_{00}$-$LL_{01}$ and $LL_{02}$-$LL_{03}$ on the backside.
 The backside also holds a double-cycle $S$ scale, a triple-cycle $T$ scale, and a single-cycle $ST$ scale.

+![Pickett 111ES](./figures/SlideRules/Pickett111ES/DSC00129.JPG)

 ![Pickett 111ES](./figures/SlideRules/Pickett111ES/DSC00130.JPG)